Job Openings >> Deputy Sheriff

 GENERAL PERFORMANCE EXPECTATIONS:

-• Demonstrates a polite, helpful and courteous behavior, respecting cultural differences, when interacting with the public and colleagues.
+• Demonstrates polite, helpful, and courteous behavior, respecting cultural differences, when interacting with the public and colleagues.

 • Must be appropriately dressed and groomed.

-• Reports to work promptly and properly prepared.
+• Reports to work promptly and properly prepared, notifying supervisor of intended absences.

 • Acts in a professional manner, following established protocols and procedures.